Malplaquet proclamation: Prelude

-After the Seventh Coalition's victory at the Battle of Waterloo on 18 June 1815, the Anglo-allied army under the command of Wellington and a Prussian army under the command of Prince Blücher followed up the general French retreat and crossed the frontier into France intending to march on Paris.
-Although they marched close enough to come to each other's aid if needed the commanders chose slightly different axes of advance.
+After the Seventh Coalition's victory at the Battle of Waterloo on 18 June 1815, the Anglo-allied army under the command of Wellington and a Prussian army under the command of Prince Blücher followed up the general French retreat and crossed the frontier into France, intending to march on Paris.
+Although they marched close enough to come to each other's aid if needed, the commanders chose slightly different axes of advance.

-At daybreak of 19 June, that portion of Wellington's army which had fought the Battle of Waterloo, broke up from its bivouac, and began to move along the high road to Nivelles.
+At daybreak on 19 June, the portion of Wellington's army that had fought the Battle of Waterloo broke up from its bivouac, and began to move along the high road to Nivelles.
 Those troops which had been posted in front of Hal during 18 June, were likewise directed to march upon Nivelles.
 Wellington's army occupied Nivelles and the surrounding villages during the night of 19 June; in the course of which the Duke arrived from Brussels, and established his headquarters in the town.
 It was there that he issued a general order to his army.
 In the general order he made it clear to those under his command:

 The Anglo-Allied Army marched on 20 June to Binche and Mons with the cavalry screen fanning out to cover the van and flanks of the army.
 Wellington established his headquarters at Binche.
 On 21 June, Wellington crossed the French frontier, moving the principal portion of his army to Bavay, and the remainder from Mons upon Valenciennes, which fortress was immediately blockaded; and established his headquarters at Malplaquet, on site of the Battle of Malplaquet where the Duke of Marlborough and Prince Eugene of Savoy had won a famous victory against the French a century before.